-The required score depends upon visa requirements of desired institution or organisation to which the aspirant is applying.
+The required score depends upon visa requirements of desired institution or organization to which the aspirant is applying.
 Check the score needed before taking the test.

 There are no right or wrong opinions in writing and speaking tests.
 The candidate is assessed for the proper use of English, the capability to report information exactly and to express the ideas.

 The test is protected by sophisticated and multiple security measures for preventing cheating.
-This is to safeguard the interests of candidates and of those organisations which use the test scores.
-For this purpose the photograph and fingerprints are scanned when a candidate registers or arrives for the test.
+This is to safeguard the interests of candidates and of those organizations which use the test scores.
+For this purpose, the photograph and fingerprints are scanned when a candidate registers or arrives for the test.
 This ensures that the same person is taking the test.

 © 2013 Sanjay Sharma